Benign Adipocytic Tumor | Most Common Soft Tissue Mass | Excellent Prognosis

 Overview and Epidemiology

 Lipomas are benign tumors of mature adipose tissue and represent the most common soft tissue neoplasm in adults.
-They account for approximately 50% of all benign soft tissue tumors and have an estimated incidence of 1 per 1000 individuals.
+They are the largest single diagnostic category among benign soft tissue tumors (16% of an AFIP pathology archive of 18,677 benign lesions; up to roughly half of masses in some clinical referral series) and have an estimated incidence of about 1 per 1000 individuals.
 Most lipomas are solitary, slow-growing, and superficial (subcutaneous), presenting as soft, mobile masses that are asymptomatic.

 Lipomas are the single most common reason for referral to soft tissue tumor clinics.
 The key clinical challenge is distinguishing benign lipoma from well-differentiated liposarcoma (atypical lipomatous tumor) in deep-seated lesions.